cadrian/yacjp/doc/main.md

 \defgroup json_write Writing to an output stream

-Writing to a \ref json_stream "JSON output stream" is only a matter of using a writer object.
+Writing to a "output stream" is only a matter of using a writer object.

 \defgroup json_utils Tools